Controls

 Index offset (%): Indicates the offset of indices as a percentage in relation to the baseline.

 Ligatures: This function allows the use of ligatures to be enabled.
 This combines two or more characters into one character.
 This includes common combinations such as fi, fl, ff, ffi, or ffl.
-For this to work, the fonts must contain these ligature glyphs in the character set.
+For this to work, the fonts must contain these ligature glyphs in their character set.
 These ligatures are then treated as a unit when positioning the insertion point and selecting text.
-Pressing the "Delete" key deletes the entire ligature to the right of the insertion point, while pressing the ← (Backspace) key breaks the ligature and only deletes the first character to the left of the insertion point.
+The "Delete" key will delete the entire ligature to the right of the insertion point, while the ← (Backspace) key will break the ligature and only delete the first character to the left of the insertion point.

 The display on the screen is browser-dependent and independent of the settings in Stylo.

-In general, ligatures are only used in German when the characters to be connected belong to the same word stem.
-For example, in the word "flicken," the fl can be replaced by the corresponding ligature, but in the words "Kaufleute" or "Brotzeit," it cannot.
+In general, ligatures in German are only used when the characters to be connected belong to the same word stem.
+For example, in the word "flicken," the fl may be replaced by the corresponding ligature, but in the words "Kaufleute" or "Brotzeit," it should not.
 To correct the "false" ligatures generated by automation, the special characters menu has been supplemented with the ligature separator character, which can be inserted between two characters to prevent the automatic generation of a ligature.

-Aesthetic font size: If the function is activated, the font size is automatically determined based on the lowercase letters (the x-height).
-Different heights of the lowercase letters, which can occur when using different font families within a paragraph, are balanced out, resulting in a significantly calmer font appearance.
+Aesthetic font size: When this function is activated, the font size is automatically determined by the lowercase letters (the x-height).
+Different heights of lowercase letters, which can occur when using different font families within a paragraph, are balanced out, resulting in a significantly calmer appearance of the text.

-Due to the different basis for calculating the font size, a different exclusion will likely result.
+Due to the different basis for calculating the font size, a different exclusion is likely to result.
 Therefore, the function should be applied with caution to existing displays.

 The function is currently found in the beta section of the display settings.